jenz270/MovieScreening/README.md

 # MovieScreening
 CS3319 Databases Assignment #3

 Jen and Jai's First assignment together....
-I LOVE YOU BABE.
-Lets be professional... but I STILL LOVE YOU MORE.
+I LOVE YOU MORE THAN ANYTHING IN THIS WORLD.